 Contentment is about our hearts’ attitude, but it does not mean that we should be complacent (passively accepting our situation) if we think God wants us to take steps to improve it.

-Some people view themselves as “victims” and blame others, not taking responsibility for improving their situation while also trusting in God and seeking his help.
+Some people view themselves as “victims,” blaming others and not taking responsibility for improving their situation, yet trusting in God and seeking his help.
 Others blame God and give up due to hopelessness and despair.
-Neither reflect a good understanding of God’s nature and character nor are they genuine expressions of faith.
+Neither reflects a good understanding of God’s nature and character nor are they genuine expressions of faith.

 “God helps those who help themselves” isn’t biblical, but neither is complacency or passivity that presumes on the kindness and mercy of God.